SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 ![Training loss curves](results/training_loss_curves.png)
 The ANN and single-step SNN converge quickly.
-The time-expanded SNN starts with higher loss due to random Poisson spike encoding,
+The time-expanded SNN starts with higher loss due to random Poisson spike encoding and a slightly different learning rate,
 but steadily catches up over 10 epochs.

 ---